Zhangywh/PE-DBO/README.txt

 5. Reference

 Zhang, Y.; Qian, H.; Shu, X.; and Zhou, A. "High-Dimensional Dueling Optimization with Preference Embedding."
-In Proceedings of the 37th AAAI Conference on Artificial Intelligence, 2023.
+In Proceedings of the 37th AAAI Conference on Artificial Intelligence (AAAI), 2023.

 5.1 Bibtex
 @inproceedings{zhang2023preferenceem,
- author = {Zhang, Yangwenhui and Qian, Hong and Shu, Xiang and Zhou, Aimin}, booktitle = {Proceedings of the AAAI Conference on Artificial Intelligence}, title = {High-Dimensional Dueling Optimization with Preference Embedding}, year = {2023}
+ author = {Zhang, Yangwenhui and Qian, Hong and Shu, Xiang and Zhou, Aimin}, booktitle = {Proceedings of the 37th AAAI Conference on Artificial Intelligence}, title = {High-Dimensional Dueling Optimization with Preference Embedding}, year = {2023}
 }